 Posted on 09/04/2019

 The Knowledge Transfer Network in partnership with Early Metrics is hosting an exclusive Fintech Matchmaking event on Thursday 13th June as part of London Tech Week.
 This session will offer innovative tech start-ups the opportunity to meet leading organisations and commercial partners in the financial sector to help them solve R&D challenges.
-Confirmed participants include Barclays, Fidelity International, HSBC, Lloyds Bank, Natwest Markets, UBS, BAE Systems Applied Intelligence, Citi Group, Deloitte Ventures and Deutsche Bank.
+Confirmed participants include Barclays, Fidelity International, HSBC, Lloyds Bank, Natwest Markets, UBS, BAE Systems Applied Intelligence, Citi Group, ING UK and Deutsche Bank.

 The event will take place from 17.30- 20.30 on Thursday 13th June at Level 39 in London.
 Up to 20 of the most innovative companies who submit applications will be invited to meet with established financial institutions for an evening of facilitated networking.

 If you are an innovative startup or SME interested in attending please complete the application form by Tuesday 14th May here: bit.ly/MatchmakingApply.
 Please read the background detail below and answer the questions in full.
 Applicants will be selected based on their level of innovation and ability to solve the partners’ challenges.

 As stated in the PwC 2017 Global Fintech report, financial institutions expect an 82% increase in partnerships with fintech companies within the next three years, demonstrating a clear increase in appetite for collaboration.

 Yet a major barrier for fintech startups and SMEs in collaborating with the leading financial institutions is the initial contact; finding the right person in a large organisation to talk to, showcase their solution and get instant feedback.